IlijaMihajlovic/Amazon-Stock-Price-Forecasting-Using-LSTM-Neural-Networks/README.md

 ___

 ## Key Features
-- Data Preparation: The notebook loads and preprocesses Amazon stock price data, focusing on closing prices over time.
+- **Data Preparation**: The notebook loads and preprocesses Amazon stock price data, focusing on closing prices over time.
-- Feature Engineering: Creates time-lagged features to help the model learn temporal patterns.
+- **Feature Engineering**: Creates time-lagged features to help the model learn temporal patterns.
-- Data Normalization: Uses MinMaxScaler to scale data between -1 and 1 for better model performance.
+- **Data Normalization**: Uses MinMaxScaler to scale data between -1 and 1 for better model performance.
-- LSTM Model: Implements a custom LSTM architecture with PyTorch for sequence prediction.
+- **LSTM Model**: Implements a custom LSTM architecture with PyTorch for sequence prediction.
-- Training Pipeline: Includes data loading, model training, and validation processes.
+- **Training Pipeline**: Includes data loading, model training, and validation processes.
-- Time Series Forecasting: Demonstrates how to use the trained model for stock price prediction.
+- **Time Series Forecasting**: Demonstrates how to use the trained model for stock price prediction.
-___

-## Technical Details
-- Layers: 1 LSTM layer with 4 hidden units followed by a fully connected layer
-- Loss Function: Mean Squared Error (MSE)
-- Optimizer: Adam with learning rate 0.001
-- Batch Size: 16
-- Lookback Window: 7 days (using past 7 days to predict next day)
-- The `AMZN.csv` dataset is included in the repository
 ___

 ## Requirements